ugljanin/my-lovely-users-table/README.md

 ## Unit tests

-To be able to run unit tests you should run
+Unit tests are located in *tests/phpunit/testcases*, and to be able to run them you should execute

 ```bash
 ./vendor/bin/phpunit